Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 Who Researches This Blend

-The combined BPC-157 + TB-500 preparation is most commonly used by researchers who have already established a need to study both angiogenesis-related and cell-migration-related variables within the same experimental design, rather than as a default starting point for someone new to either compound.
-Researchers new to either peptide individually are generally better served starting with the single-compound products and reviewing the individual mechanism guides before moving to a combined research design, since understanding each pathway in isolation makes it much easier to interpret combined results correctly.
+The combined BPC-157 + TB-500 preparation is most commonly used by researchers who have already established a need to study both angiogenesis-related and cell-migration-related variables within the same experimental design.

 Practical Reasons Suppliers Offer Pre-Mixed Blends